 Equal chance gaming is gaming that does not involve staking against a bank and the chances of winning are equally favourable to all participants.
 It includes games such as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker.

-The Government has set both daily and weekly prize limits for exempt gaming in alcohol licensed premises, which are set out in the Gambling Commission's advice on gaming in clubs and alcohol licensed premises can be downloaded here:
+The Government has set both daily and weekly prize limits for exempt gaming in alcohol licensed premises, which are set out in the Gambling Commission - Advice on gaming in clubs and alcohol licensed premises leaflet.